CurtisHunter/CurtisHunter/README.md

 ## Hi, I'm Curtis 👋

-Hello, my name is Curtis and I am a Data Scientist currently based in Bristol, UK working for the Civil Service
+Hello, my name is Curtis and I am a Data Scientist currently based in London, UK working for the Civil Service

 ## Personal Website